 The Associate in Science for Transfer Physics degree (AS-T) will provide students interested in pursuing a bachelor's degree in physics and engineering with the lower-division coursework required to transfer into the California State University (CSU) system.
 Although this degree meets the legal mandate for CSU transfer degrees, students should follow the specific articulation agreement found at www.assist.org for the selected transfer institution.
 Successful completion of the AS-T in Physics guarantees admission into the CSU system by satisfactory completion of a minimum of 60 units of degree credit coursework, including the major requirements and breadth requirements, with a minimum grade point average of 2.0.
-Students must complete all courses for the major with a grade of C or better.
+Students must complete all courses for the major with a grade of C or better and the required number of courses/units within each of the general education areas for the CSU General Education Breadth or IGETC (Intersegmental General Education Transfer Curriculum) patterns.